djipco/webmidi/README.md

 ## Sponsors

-I would like to sincerely thank these sponsors for their support.
 WebMidi.js is a passion project but it still takes quite a bit of time to develop and maintain.
-Thank you! 👏
+I would like to sincerely thank 👏 these sponsors for their support:

 [<img src="https://avatars3.githubusercontent.com/u/1488433?s=60&v=4">](https://github.com/awatterott "@awatterott")